MrBell069/business-card/README.md

-# My first experience working with html and css.
+# My first experience working with HTML and CSS.